lacsed/UltraDES/README.md

 ## Before using UltraDES

 Requirements:
-- Supported OS: Windows, or virtual machine on Linux.
+- Supported OS: Windows,or Linux ( Mono IDE).
 - Your computer must have a installed version of Microsoft Visual Studio (2014 or later version).
 - Download the latest version of UltraDES (https://github.com/lacsed/UltraDES.git), by clicking on *Clone or Download* and then *Download Zip*.